-Do you feel you have tried everything, yet your body still has a different focus to what you would like to create?
-It probably feels more like you are fighting with body constantly….
+Do you feel you have tried everything, yet your body still has a different focus from what you would like to create?
+It probably feels more like you are fighting with your body constantly…

 My name is Jodi Campbell, I am a Naturopath and former nurse and I see myself as primarily a health coach.
-As I don’t fix people, I simply provide the knowledge and the skills that a client is lacking in to help them to solve their problem so their body can heal.
+As I don’t fix people, I simply provide the knowledge and the skills that a client is lacking to help them to solve their problem so their body can heal.
 It is rewarding to help people learn about their health and their body so they can achieve wellness.
-I work with clients during face to face consultations, in group settings, online and provide programs online to help clients access reliable health and wellness information easily and when they choose where every they choose to.
+I work with clients during face-to-face consultations, in group settings, online, and provide programs online to help clients access reliable health and wellness information easily and when they choose where ever they choose to.
 My Facebook page is a great place to start if you are looking for health and wellness info to help yourself or a family member.

-I have been working on reducing stress in my live, that is extremely important for anyone who is experiencing hormonal changes.
-Stress leads to increased cortisol levels, increased adrenaline release and increase blood sugar levels and ultimately inflammation.
+I have been working on reducing stress in my life, which is extremely important for anyone who is experiencing hormonal changes.
+Stress leads to increased cortisol levels, increased adrenaline release and increase blood sugar levels, and ultimately inflammation.
 If you can learn to control your stress and deal with it better your health will be so much better for it.
 We must learn to love ourselves also, we cannot be loved or do what is needed to support our loved ones if we do not love ourselves first.
-So, treat yourself to that special dress, makeup, massage or whatever it is that you need to help you accept and love yourself just the way you are.
+So, treat yourself to that special dress, makeup, massage, or whatever it is that you need to help you accept and love yourself just the way you are.

 So, to recap, eat a whole foods diet that is nutrient-dense, exercise regularly, do things that help you to connect with yourself, and learn self-acceptance.
 Avoid cigarette smoke, alcohol, processed foods, and stress and you will find your transition to menopause may be a little less stressful.